Lost in Transition

 “Dude, none of that fits into my budget.”
 Jack stretched out a hand, claws like razors at the end of his fingers, veins aglow with liquid fire.
 “Got some change?”

-Come back next Tuesday for another story, and click HERE to explore even more stories by Susan Anwin.
+Click HERE to explore even more stories by Susan Anwin.